telosnetwork/telos-decide/docs/ContractAPI.md

 Burns a quantity of tokens from the manager's liquid balance.
 Reduces the circulating supply of tokens.

-- `quantity` is the quantity of tokens to burn.
+- asset `quantity`: the quantity of tokens to burn.

-- `memo` is a memo describing the burn.
+- string `memo`: a memo describing the burn.

 ```
 cleos push action trailservice burn '["5.00 TEST", "test burn"]' -p manager